pince4213/32-bit-RISC-V-processor-using-pipeline/README.md

 ## Overview

 This project is a 32-bit RISC-V processor designed using Verilog.
-It’s a pipelined processor, which means it processes instructions in five steps (like an assembly line) to make it faster.
+It is a pipelined processor, which means it processes instructions in five steps to make it faster.
 The processor can run basic RISC-V instructions like addition, subtraction, shifting, branching, and memory operations.
-It’s built to handle instructions stored in a file called `instruction.mem` and includes features to avoid problems like data conflicts during execution.
+It’s make to handle instructions stored in a file called `instruction.mem` and includes features to avoid problems like data conflicts during execution.

-The main file, `RISC32_bit.v`, connects smaller modules (like puzzle pieces) that handle different tasks, such as fetching instructions, decoding them, performing calculations, accessing memory, and writing results back to registers.
+The main file, `RISC32_bit.v`, connects smaller modules that handle different tasks, such as fetching instructions, decoding them, performing calculations, accessing memory, and writing results back to registers.
 This README explains how the processor works, how to simulate it, and what the provided instructions do, all in simple terms.

 ## What is a RISC-V Processor?

 RISC-V is a type of computer architecture that uses simple instructions to tell the processor what to do.
 Our processor is a 32-bit version, meaning it works with 32-bit numbers and instructions.
-It’s designed to:
+It is designed to:

 - Fetch instructions from memory.
 - Decode what each instruction means.
-- Execute calculations or decisions (like adding numbers or jumping to another instruction).
+- Execute calculations like adding numbers or jumping to other instruction.
-- Access memory (to read or write data).
+- Access memory to read or write data.
 - Save results back to registers (small storage units inside the processor).

 ## Processor Structure